 Each week, Patch takes a look back at the news in Union County for the past week.
 Among this week's top stories, Clark native Sgt.
 James Harvey II was killed in action in Afghanistan, many high schools around the county celebrated graduation, and some of those schools made it to Newsweek's national ranking for best high schools.

-On Monday, Clark-Garwood Patch broke the tragic news that 2005 Arthur L. Johnson grad and Army infantryman Sgt.
-James Harvey II was killed in action while serving in Afghanistan.
-Harvey, 23, served in the 1st Infantry Division after enlisting in January 2009.
+On Monday, Clark-Garwood Patch broke the tragic news that Harvey, 23, served in the 1st Infantry Division after enlisting in January 2009.
 He grew up on Conger Way in Clark with his three older sisters Christine, Robin and Tracey and parents, James and Susan.
 Funeral arrangements have not yet been finalized, though Harvey's body was flown into Dover Airforce Base in Delaware on Wednesday.

 In related news, angry New Jerseyans took to the Internet to voice frustrations over Gov. Chris Christie's mandate that flags be lowered to half-staff on Thursday to commemorate the passing of Bruce Springsteen saxophonist Clarence Clemons, many claiming Clemons didn't deserve such an grand honor.
-The battle cries took on a fever pitch once news broke that Sgt.
-Harvey had yet to receive the same.
 When radio station NJ 101.5 took on the debate, the governor called in and stated his case, announcing that Harvey would receive the half-staffing honor.
 Later that day, Gov. Christie mandated the flags to be lowered on Friday, June 24, in honor of Harvey.

-The Class of 2011 graduated from Arthur L. Johnson high school on Wednesday, June 22.
+The on Wednesday, June 22.
 Though dark clouds threatened rain, the commencement went off with nary a drop.
 Check out our photos and video of the big day.

 The Summit High School Class of 2011 graduated on Tatlock Field on Tuesday.
 Click the following links for full coverage: